 Mámor Chocolates has a sense of feather boa whimsy and all the best china.
 It takes luxury seriously and life with a frivolity that draws you in.
 Plush velvet and antique silverware are just the start.

-Its Luxe high tea (a Petit version is also available) serves lemonade scones and very fine petit-fours, along with some curiously traditional savory options like a coronation chicken tartelette.
+Its Luxe high tea (a Petit version is also available) serves lemonade scones and very fine petit-fours, along with some curiously traditional savoury options like a coronation chicken tartelette.

 There’s respect shown to the original occupiers of the land too – an odd note among the plush and dazzle, but a good one.
 Enjoy the plush and the whimsy of lemonade instead of champagne for a high tea with a difference.